The Weirdest Law in Every State

-The internet is very excited about all Alaska’s weird moose laws, like the supposed illegality of giving a moose a beer or the aforementioned law against shoving one out of an airplane.
+The internet is very excited about all Alaska’s weird moose laws, like the supposed illegality of giving a moose a beer.
 Unfortunately, those are all old and/or fake, but here’s one that’s still moose-adjacent: If you kill a moose (or any big game animal) no matter the circumstances, you gotta at least try to salvage the meat so people can eat it.
 Hope you know how to do that.

 Want to feed garbage to a pig?
 You’ll need a permit.
 You can, thankfully, feed your own household garbage to your own pigs without the permit.

 Because one of the popular weird laws for a lot of states goes something along the lines of “no honking at sandwich shops at these oddly specific hours on a Sunday,” it is with great joy that I bring you Section 18-55 of Little Rock’s Code of Ordinances—current as of March 2017—which states that “No person shall sound the horn on a vehicle at any place where cold drinks or sandwiches are served after 9pm.”
 (Also, no, it’s not illegal to mispronounce the state’s name.
 Just discouraged.)

 Look, you can have as many frogs for as many frog-jumping contests as you want.
 But if any of them die, you may not eat them.
 Go to Oregon if you want to pull that shit.

 In Boulder, you are not permitted to roll (or “throw, or otherwise move”) any boulders on any public property.
 Let the Boulder boulders be.

 No silly string in Southington unless it’s in the privacy of your home.
 It was apparently quite some journey to get this on the books back in the day, so respect the law and keep your silliness behind closed doors.